phalcon/documentation/docs/installation.md

     You should always try and use the latest version of Phalcon and PHP as both address bugs, security enhancements as well as performance.

+     The documentation below refers to the Phalcon 5.0.0 installation.
+Adjust your installation/commands to the version you want to install accordingly.

-Along with PHP 8.0 or greater, depending on your application needs and the Phalcon components you need, you might need to install the following extensions:
+Along with PHP 7.4 or greater, depending on your application needs and the Phalcon components you need, you might need to install the following extensions:

 * [curl][curl]
 * [fileinfo][fileinfo]